-Your doctor may suggest the following home care treatments to relieve your child’s pain, while waiting for the AOM infection to go away:
+Your doctor may suggest the following home care treatments to relieve your child’s pain while waiting for the AOM infection to go away:

-- using over-the-counter pain relieving ear drops
+- using over-the-counter (OTC) ear drops for pain relief

 Your doctor may suggest a surgical procedure to insert tiny tubes in your child’s ear.
 The tubes allow air and fluid to drain from the middle ear.